ParamasivamSivakumar-TechStack/SpringbootDockerImage/README.md

 If we have windows Home Edition but want to use docker..........how ?

 # Create Virtualbox in Windows Machine and download docker-machine then use docker.
+# Make sure Virtualbox software installed already in your windows machine.

  Docker Machine will work without Docker, but you won’t be able to use every feature of Docker Machine.